jngrb/openproject-openshift/README.md

   --from-literal=DATABASE_URL=postgres://<POSTGRESQL-USER>:<POSTGRESQL-PASSWORD>@postgresql.openproject.svc:5432/openproject
 ```

-Now, we can run the all-in-one community image for initialization (Change `<POSTGRESQL-PASSWORD>` to the password in the secrets of the postgresql deploment.).
+Now, we can run the all-in-one community image for initialization.
+(Change `<POSTGRESQL-PASSWORD>` to the password in the secrets of the postgresql deploment.)

 ```[bash]
 export OPENPROJECT_INITIAL_HOST=openproject-initial.example.com